Research & Teaching

 Projects by field

-From 2018, the partnership has funded 41 research projects in 10 fields.
+Since 2018, the partnership has funded 53 research projects in nine fields.
 The first two calls prioritised projects dealing with digital issues.
-Five projects are part of the thematic call on resilient societies and six projects are part of the second thematic call on engaging science and society.
+Five projects are part of the first thematic call on resilient societies and six projects are part of the second thematic call on engaging science and society.

 On the path to transparent and reproducible science: Swiss Open Psychological Science Initiative (SOPSI)